nicoleytlam/dialects/README.md

    - Preprocesses and tokenizes the data for the model.

 3. **Model Execution**:
-   - Runs the Seq2seq model with 3 sets of different parameters (models A, B, C).
+   - Runs the Seq2seq models with 3 sets of different parameters (models A, B, C) each 50 times (total of 450 trials)
-   - Saves the model trained on various datasets in specific `*.pt` files.
+   - Saves the model trained on 3 datasets in specific `*.pt` files.
+   - All validation and test accuracy results saved in `accuracy.csv`

 4. **Simulation Scenarios**:
    - Allows the user to test specific dialect test-scenarios (e.g., comparing AAVE and standard English outputs) and evaluate their accuracy based on three different models